CoFH/cofh.github.io/docs/energy-cell/index.md

 ---------

-A placed energy cell can be instantly picked up by dismantling it with a [crescent hammer](/docs/crescent-hammer/).
+A placed energy cell can be instantly picked up by dismantling it with a [wrench](/docs/wrenches/).
 Its stored energy and configuration are preserved in the item.
 It can also be mined using a [pickaxe](https://minecraft.gamepedia.com/Pickaxe), though this can be much slower.